gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [Ronald Brindl](https://github.com/rbrindl),
 and [Richard Newton](https://github.com/ricnewton).

+*NOTE*: Gradle 5.2 has had one patch release.
+You should use the latest patch release (5.2.1).

 ## Upgrade Instructions

-Switch your build to use Gradle 5.2 by updating your wrapper properties:
+Switch your build to use Gradle 5.2.1 by updating your wrapper properties:

-`./gradlew wrapper --gradle-version=5.2`
+`./gradlew wrapper --gradle-version=5.2.1`

 Standalone downloads are available at [gradle.org/releases](https://gradle.org/releases).